 Anything you want to do should be mapped out, even just writing a list on a piece of paper as to what you want to do to the house this year and pin it up on the fridge or something so you don’t forget.

-It’s good to work out a budget, or at least a rough guess, as to how much any work in 2013 will cost you, and remember to budget for VAT, labour costs and add a bit more “Just in case”.
+It’s good to work out a budget, or at least a rough guess, as to how much any work will cost you, and remember to budget for VAT, labour costs and add a bit more “Just in case”.

 Your list does not have to be an essay, a book, or a work of great literature, just bullet points marking out the things that you would like to get done.